SAP/jenkins-library/documentation/docs/steps/apiKeyValueMapUpload.md

 # ${docGenStepName}

+!!! warning "Deprecation notice"
+This step will soon be deprecated!

 ## ${docGenDescription}

 With this step you can store one or more key value pairs of data stored in a group called a map or key value map.